Hackers are waging a guerrilla war on tech companies, revealing secrets and raising fears of collateral damage

 The hack also revealed details the company may have preferred keeping under wraps, including unconfirmed data on the payouts for its most popular stars.
 Critical Role, a troupe of actors known for their real-world role-playing games of Dungeons & Dragons, grossed $9.6 million since August 2019, the leaked data said.
 Félix Lengyel, a Canadian known as xQc whose 9 million followers watch him play shooting games sometimes for more than 10 hours straight, grossed $8.4 million.
 The streamers did not respond to requests for comment.

 “The quality of the data coming out of these hacks has been insane,” said Matthew Green, an associate professor who teaches cryptography at Johns Hopkins University.
-“Usually a breach means we got 6 million customer records with email addresses. . . .
-This breach has threat models for the security team, the salaries of individual users, internal company documents, everything.”
+“Usually a breach means we got 6 million customer records with email addresses … This breach has threat models for the security team, the salaries of individual users, internal company documents, everything.”

 Experts marveled at the size of the heists and questioned how the hackers were able to exfiltrate so much data without getting caught.
 The Twitch, Epik and Oath Keepers dumps all totaled more than 100 gigabytes each — the equivalent of tens of millions of pages.

-Twitch’s link to Amazon, whose Amazon Web Services is an online behemoth handling about 40% of all Internet traffic worldwide, was especially baffling to some experts, who questioned how the company failed to implement security safeguards to prevent a hack or even notice that so much sensitive data was gushing out.
+Twitch’s link to Amazon, whose Amazon Web Services is an online behemoth handling about 40% of all internet traffic worldwide, was especially baffling to some experts, who questioned how the company failed to implement security safeguards to prevent a hack or even notice that so much sensitive data was gushing out.
 (Some also noted that Twitch had joked about Facebook’s mass outage in the hours before its own hack was revealed.)

 The hackers have used free and publicly available tools to distribute and publicize their looted data.
 Instead of hosting the files on a single server, the hackers used the peer-to-peer network BitTorrent to anonymously “seed” the files from their computer to users who wanted them.
 Once those users had grabbed the files, their computers began to seed as well — a viral scattering technique, popular among online pirates, that makes the files virtually impossible to take down.